 It can be the flip side too so don’t base your choice on new or old.

 Look for properly built homes.
-I would personally choose a concrete block or brick home if I had a choice.
+I would personally choose a well built adobe home if I could.
+My next choice would be a concrete block or brick home.
 Make sure the house you are considering has gutters and that the outside walls aren’t cracked allowing for water to get inside.
 Look at every window.
 See if the home has weep screeds.

 Look for gaps, cracks, and stains on the stucco or exterior building materials.
 If there are sprinklers, turn them on and see if they are wetting the exterior walls.
 Avoid homes where the sprinklers have been wetting the walls for months or years on end.